ab7022/NoteGenius---AI-Summariser/README.md

 3. Set up environment variables in the Vercel dashboard:
    - Add all variables from your `.env.local` file

+### Deploying the Backend to Heroku

+1. Push your backend code to a separate GitHub repository

+2. Connect your repository to [Heroku](https://heroku.com):
+   - Create a new app
+   - Connect to your GitHub repository
+   - Configure environment variables
+   - Deploy

 ## 🤝 Contributing